Cloaklet/Cloak/README.md

 ## Frontend

 The frontend (UI) project resides in `frontend` directory.
 It's a standard Vue project managed by vue-cli.

+- Install dependencies: `npm install` inside `frontend` directory.
-Simply run `npm run serve` inside `frontend` directory.
+- Simply run `npm run serve` inside `frontend` directory.
-You can also run the `serve` task from vue-cli UI, run `vue ui` to get started.
+- You can also run the `serve` task from vue-cli UI, run `vue ui` to get started.

 ## Backend